vcs-python/vcspull/docs/configuration/index.md

 **Code scholar**

-This `.vcspull.yaml` is used to checkout and sync multiple open source configs.
+This file is used to checkout and sync multiple open source configs.

 YAML: